holozeros/minimal-linux-desktop/Building stub kernel.md

 make install
 ```
-Make sure that installed the file names.
+Make sure that names of installed the file.

     ls /boot